CU-DBMI/set-website/_posts/2022-10-20-redirects-with-github.md

 - Not subject to the pricing whims of large companies.
   Features and cost won't change.
 - Uses tools and workflows you're already accustomed to (and hopefully prefer).
-  You don't need to create a new account like you do for Bitly.
+  You don't need to create a new account just for this purpose, like you do with Bitly.
 - You get a git history of all of your links; who changed what and when.
 - You're in complete control.
   With a bit of coding knowledge, you can customize it any way you'd like.

 **The equal**:

-- You can set up a custom domain for your links.
-- You can use custom text for your links.
+- You can customize the text of your links fully, both the domain and "back-halves".
 - You can track analytics for your links using whatever service you want, like Google Analytics.
 - You can restrict who can see and edit the links using GitHub's private repos and permission settings.
 - You can organize your links and add metadata however you like to make maintenance easier.